MateuszKapusta/ApplicationForRunners/README.md

 # ApplicationForRunners

-Server and client applications for runners written in c# using Xamarin.Form.
+Server and client application for runners written in c# using Xamarin.Form.
 Application work on Android, iOS and UWP.

-UWP need api key to work.
-Android will start but if you dont have key, map will not appear.
+On Android application will start but if you dont have key, map will not appear.
+UWP application need key to work.
 Initialization instruction https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/map